 Fluoride is a naturally-occurring element found in soil and water.
-Seattle Public Utilities adds fluoride to our drinking water to an optimal level for the prevention of tooth decay.
+We add fluoride to Seattle drinking water to an optimal level for the prevention of tooth decay.

 Fluoridation of Seattle’s water began in 1970 after a referendum vote in 1968 directed the City to fluoridate the drinking water.
-Seattle Public Utilities sells water to 21 wholesale customers (cities and water districts), including Woodinville Water District.
-Seattle’s wholesale customers also receive fluoridated water.
+Seattle Public Utilities sells water to 21 wholesale customers (cities and water districts) generally located around Lake Washington.
+Those wholesale customers also receive fluoridated water.
 Nationwide, over 70 percent of people on public water supplies receive fluoridated water.

 Public health, dental, and medical authorities overwhelmingly support drinking water fluoridation as safe and effective.
 Our local, state, and national public health agencies all strongly support fluoridation.
 The U.S. Centers for Disease Control have proclaimed drinking water fluoridation as one of the 10 great public health achievements of the 20th century.
 There is also strong support for water fluoridation by other prominent health organizations, including the American Dental Association, American Medical Association, and the American Public Health Association.